A first look at quasar-galaxy clustering at $z\simeq7.3$: Observations

-\item J0252$-$0503 field: We reduced the exposure time in this lower redshift field to 55 groups per integration and 1 integration per exposure, resulting in a total exposure time of $2451\,\textrm{s}$ per pointing.
-After visual inspection we are left with 64, 62, 96, 709, 994 candidates in the first five priority classes, of which we are able to assign 28, 11, 12, 66, 39 to slits, respectively.
+\item J0252$-$0503 field: We reduced the exposure time in this lower-redshift field to 55 groups per integration and 1 integration per exposure, resulting in a total exposure time of $2451\,\textrm{s}$ per pointing.
+After visual inspection we were left with 64, 62, 96, 709, 994 candidates in the first five priority classes, of which we were able to assign 28, 11, 12, 66, 39 to slits, respectively.
 With 38, 33, 56, 385, 497 candidates falling within the union of the two MSA pointings, we calculate an average targeting completeness per class of 74\% (28/38), 33\% (11/33), 21\% (12/56), 17\% (66/385), 8\% (39/497). \end{itemize}